Lyme disease symptoms will differ between people depending on the stage of the infection. In some, symptoms may not be present.

 These symptoms typically occur within 3-32 days of a tick bite.

-Many infected people first notice a red rash, known as erythema migrans (EM).
+A hallmark symptom of Lyme disease is a red rash, known as erythema migrans (EM).
 The rash starts as a small red spot at the site of the tick bite and expands over a period of days or weeks, forming a circular- or oval-shaped rash.
 The rash often resembles a bull’s eye: a red ring surrounding a clear or bluish area with a red center.
 The size of the rash can range from dime-sized to the entire width of a person’s back.
 More than one ring may develop.
-Typically, the rash goes away within four weeks.
+Typically, the rash goes away within 4 weeks.

 Lyme Disease Rash